 Since being ahead of the latest technology trends is key to remaining competitive in today’s digitally-driven markets, here are our five top tips for supporting the digital workplace.

-The digital workplace is likely to be increasingly defined by AI.
+The digital workplace is being increasingly defined by AI.
 According to research stemming from Deloitte’s global surveys, AI has been identified as the top emerging technology CIOs plan to invest in.
-By the end of this year, Forrester predicts more than 40% of companies and one-tenth of future startups will employ more digital workers than human ones.
+By 2021, Forrester predicts more than 40% of companies and one-tenth of future startups will employ more digital workers than human ones.

 As a platform that facilitates the automation of document creation, Templafy is aware of the value automation tools add to modern enterprises.
 A 2019 TEI report by Forrester found that organizations with 10,000 users saw a 1,239% ROI after implementing Templafy’s automation solutions.
 Users created documents 30% faster with Templafy, 95% of IT’s involvement was eliminated, and users saved around 4 hours per week by avoiding manual document reviews.